Wisconsin disability

 3. WRS Employee Disability Retirement Benefits

 For the first two programs, Wisconsin disability applicants can check one box on the claim form to apply for both.
 You can only qualify for SSDI or SSI benefits, not both at the same time.
 However, the SSA will review your eligibility for SSDI as well as SSI benefits.
 They do this to ensure you’ll get the most money possible once the SSA determines that you’re eligible.
 The third Wisconsin disability benefits program’s only available to teachers and “public” employees.
-(This includes elected officials, firemen, police officers and state or local government employees, but not federal workers.)
+(This includes elected officials, firemen, police officers, and state or local government employees, but not federal workers.)

 Social Security Disability Insurance (SSDI): How to Apply, Qualify & Payment Amounts

 If you work for an employer that deducts FICA taxes from every paycheck, you’re likely covered under the SSDI program.
 That’s because SSDI’s technically a federal disability insurance program designed to protect working-age Americans.
-Anyone who’s worked at least 5 in the last 10 years full-time and paid Social Security (or FICA) taxes may qualify.
+Anyone who’s worked at least 5 in the last 10 years full-time and paid Social Security (or FICA) payroll taxes may qualify.
 Keep reading to learn about getting Wisconsin disability benefits through the SSDI program.

 1. Who Can Apply for SSDI?